Gajayana (train): Train sets

 In the luxury class, the Gajayana trains use second-generation luxury cars.
 This class has a capacity of 26 passengers in a 2-to-1 formation.
 The seats can be adjusted to follow the train's direction of travel and can recline up to 140 degrees.
 Unlike executive class, the luxury class used on the Gajayana train has footrests and televisions on each seat.

 O 1 June 2023 following the enactment of new train travel chart 2023, The Gajayana train operates trains operated by the Malang Main Depot.
 Each train has a capacity of 426 seats, consisting of eight new executive cars and one second-generation luxury car, not including seats in the dining car.

 Beginning on 19 December 2023, the Gajayana train already using a series of stainless steel executive trains which are legacy from Argo Lawu and Argo Dwipangga, which now the Argo Lawu and Argo Dwipangga trains have received the latest generation stainless steel train made by PT INKA Madiun in 2023, while this former train set will be transferred to the Jakarta Kota Train Depot (JAKK) for Pandalungan.

 Upon arrival in Jakarta, the Gajayana train set will be used for the Parahyangan which service with the Jakarta Gambir–Bandung relationship and vice versa.
+Since 10 January 2026, the Gajayana and Parahyangan train uses the newest stainless steel new generation executive trains.